FAQ About Becoming a Nurse Aide

 Does your program offer Certification?

-Certification is not included in the Nurse Aide Program at Valley Training Center, however, graduates who successfully complete our program will be eligible to take the State of Michigan Certified Nurse Aide Competency Evaluation.
+Certification is not included in the Nurse Aide Program at Valley Training Center, however, graduates who successfully complete our program will be eligible to take the State of Michigan Certified Nurse Aide (CNA) Competency Evaluation.

 Is Certification required in order for me to obtain a position?